Ho-Pin Tung: Sportscars

 In 2016, Tung joined Baxi DC Racing to partner team owner David Cheng and French driver Nelson Panciatici (replaced mid-year by Paul-Loup Chatin) in the team's Alpine A460 entry for the LMP2 class of the 2016 FIA World Endurance Championship.
 The team took a string of minor points placings during the year, and Tung finished the season in 13th position in the drivers' championship standings.

 Tung remained with DC, now renamed Jackie Chan DC Racing, for the 2017 FIA World Endurance Championship.
 At the 2017 24 Hours of Le Mans, Tung became the first driver in the event's history to lead the race in an LMP2 car, after all the top class LMP1 entries either retired or faded away in the race.
-Ultimately, his Oreca 07 car finished second overall, and first in the LMP2 class, after it was overtaken by the number 2 Porsche 919 Hybrid car.
+Ultimately, his Oreca 07 car finished second overall, and first in the LMP2 class, after it was overtaken by the No. 2 Porsche 919 Hybrid car.
 The Jackie Chan DC crew were also the first Chinese-entered car to win a class in the 24 Hours of Le Mans.
 During the remainder of the season, Tung and his co-drivers Oliver Jarvis and Thomas Laurent took further class wins at Silverstone and the Nürburgring, and two other podium finishes, and finished the season in second place in the LMP2 championship.

 Tung remained with Jackie Chan DC Racing for a third season in 2018, to contest the 2018-19 FIA World Endurance Championship 'superseason'.